vodquang96/django-anymail/docs/esps/brevo.rst

 sure you are in the "Transactional" section of their site; Brevo has a separate set of "Campaign" webhooks, which don't apply to messages sent through Anymail.)

-If you are interested in tracking opens, note that Brevo has both a "First opening" and an "Opened" event type, and will generate both the first time a message is opened.
-Anymail normalizes both of these events to "opened."
-To avoid double counting, you should only enable one of the two.
+If you are interested in tracking opens, note that Brevo has both "First opening" and an "Known open" event types.
+The latter seems to be generated only for the second and subsequent opens.
+Anymail normalizes both types to "opened."
+To track unique opens enable only "First opening," or to track all message opens enable both.
+(Brevo used to deliver both events for the first open, so be sure to check their current behavior if duplicate first open events might cause problems for you.
+You might be able to use the event timestamp to de-dupe.)

 Brevo will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: queued, rejected, bounced, deferred, delivered, opened (see note above), clicked, complained,